 Django was 10 weeks old when I skipped class at Columbia Business School, rented a neon green Ford Fiesta, and drove several hours north of the city to a Taco Bell parking lot.
 I cuddled Django close to my chest, grabbed a few carnitas tacos to go, and drove back to NYC with my new best buddy.

 I took Django everywhere once he was fully vaccinated.
 When Django was pocket-sized, I’d slip him under my puffer coat and walk down into the subway.
 No one noticed the beady little eyes and tiny black nose poking out below my scarf.
-A few wonderful sales ladies at Cole Haan once took turns cradling and fawning over a smiling baby Django as I tried on winter boots.
+A few wonderful sales ladies at Cole Haan once took turns cradling and fawning over a smiling baby Django as I tried on leather boots.
 When Django was a few months older, we’d ride into Greenwich Village, grab a latte on Waverly Place, and practice ‘heeling’ down 6th Avenue as passersby smiled at Django with fondness.

 Once Django grew bigger, I started transporting him in this hideous beach bag of mine – a bright green potato sack that I got for free at a work-sponsored golf event.
 The bag had zero structure, so Django would sink to the bottom unless I propped him up with two folded bath towels.
 Django would crane his neck to get a better view from the bag, sometimes putting pressure on his neck until I readjusted the bath towels.

 I spent well over a month in early 2016 researching existing pet carriers, learning about materials, documenting key features, and reading every customer review ever posted online.
 What did dog owners like and dislike about their pet travel bag?
 What features were missing, and which ones would they improve?
 If you want to know passion, spend a few minutes reading negative customer reviews on Amazon…